althonos/pytrimal/README.md

 This library is provided under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/). trimAl is developed by the [trimAl team](http://trimal.cgenomics.org/trimal_team) and is distributed under the terms of the GPLv3 as well.
 See `vendor/trimal/LICENSE` for more information.
+The `cpu_features` library was written by [Guillaume Chatelet](https://github.com/gchatelet) and is licensed under the terms of the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
+See `vendor/cpu_features/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [trimAl authors](http://trimal.cgenomics.org/trimal_team).
 It was developed